Armel081/DogVideoApp/README.md

 [FreeCodeCamp's CatVideoApp Course](https://www.freecodecamp.org/learn/2022/responsive-web-design/#learn-html-by-building-a-cat-photo-app) for the original idea and design

-[Armel081 (aka me)](https://github.com/Armel081) for all of the original code and other design touchups.
+[Armel081 (aka me)](https://github.com/Armel081) for all of the code and some other miscellaneous design touchups.